freeipa/freeipa/doc/designs/passkeys.md

 the authentication will force to execute the user verification check even if the passkey settings do not set this flag.
 If credentials are registered without the flag, the global passkey settings apply.
+- credential type: `server-side` or `discoverable` Discoverable credentials do not require to first identify the user.

 When the passkey credential is registered, a relaying party (RP) is set to be the IPA domain (e.g. ipa.test).
 While using a domain-wide relaying party